English | Help | Sign in

 Use the preview tool to see how Guided View will actually appear to readers on different devices.
 Open the preview tool by clicking the tablet shaped icon in the upper right corner of the toolbar.
 This will open the preview pane in a pop-up window. within this window you can change Device Type between Tablet, Phone, and Kindle E-Reader via a dropdown in the upper left.
 Next to the dropdown you can also switch between horizontal and vertical orientation of the device.

-To ensure the best results for all readers, we recommend you use the Phone device type and Horizontal orientation to check your Guided View.
+To ensure the best results for all readers, we recommend using the Phone device type and Horizontal orientation to check your Guided View.
 Since phones are the smallest screen readers may use, confirming your comic is readable at that size ensures a good reading experience for everyone.
+Use the Left and Right Arrow keys to move to the next/previous panel and preview the Guided View experience.
+Use keystroke ⌘ + Shift + R to rotate the orientation of the Preview device at any time.

 Add a Table of Contents